Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 Notice that you do not have to specify any algorithm in this configuration file.
 As this is all done automatically.

+## Further things to include

+List of best practices (probably to be extended)
+ - Use python syntax / features.
+If sage features necessary import them via import statements
+ - Avoid large float computations for example by using // instead of / when handling big numbers
+ - return values should be in logarithmic scale (if not strictly needed otherwise)

+Somewhere the difference between ```_compute_time_complexity()``` and ```time_complexity()``` should be clarified.
+That is the first one returns the time for a given set of parameters in number of basic operations, while the second initiates a search for the optimal parameters and converts time to bit operations if specified, includes memory access costs etc.

+Section on speeding up the optimization
+ - implementing own ```valid_choices```
+ - or even implementing own ```find_optimal_parameters```

+Please also check out the Developers_guide.tex in the overleaf https://www.overleaf.com/project/63c0f277c1d1bc945bf24362 for some more things to include.